What is SpenDebt?

 SpenDebt is a company built to help you eliminate personal debt.

-They do this by connecting to your bank account and automatically removing a small amount every time you spend money.
+They do this by connecting to your bank account and automatically removing a small, micropayment amount every time you have a banking transaction.
 You can choose the amount (between $0.50 and $25.00) that is set aside with each transaction you make.

 Let’s say you grab coffee in the morning and then later go out for lunch.
-For each of those transactions, SpenDebt will set aside the amount you approve.
-If you approve SpenDebt to set aside $1 per transaction, at the end of the day they would have set aside $2 to pay toward your debt.
+For each of those (2) transactions, SpenDebt will deduct your micropayment with each transaction.
+If your micropayment is $1.00, at the end of the day you would have $2.00 in your SpenDebt account balance to pay toward your debt.

 Over time, these small payments can really add up and you will notice that your balance is decreasing every month!